agentmodels/agentmodels.org/chapters/8-using-gridworld-library.md

 ### Introduction

 This is a quick-start guide to using the `webppl-agents` library.
-For a more detailed, textbook-style explanation of the library, try [agentmodels.org](http://agentmodels.org).
-[Maybe provide a bit more info about what's included in agentmodels. e.g. mathematical background to the agents and basics of inference in webppl.]
+It does not provide background on concepts that are important for the library (e.g. MDPs and POMDPs, optimal vs. biased agents, time-discounting, etc.).
+For a more detailed, textbook-style explanation of the ideas behind the library, go to [agentmodels.org](http://agentmodels.org).

 The library is built around two basic entities: *agents* and *environments*.
 These entities are combined by *simulating* an agent interacting with a particular environment.
 The library includes two standard RL environments as examples (Gridworld and Multi-armed Bandits).
 Four kinds of agent are included.
 Many combinations of environment and agent are possible.
 In addition, it's easy to add your own environments and agents -- as we illustrate below.